-Bullying, cyber-bullying, hazing, retaliation, and abusive conduct towards students and employees are against federal, state and local policy and are not tolerated by the School.
+The purpose of this policy is to prohibit bullying, cyber-bullying, hazing, retaliation, and abusive conduct involving Early Light Academy (the "School") students and employees.
+The School's Board of Directors (the "Board") has determined that a safe, civil environment in School is necessary for students to learn and achieve high academic standards and that conduct constituting bullying, cyber-bullying, hazing, retaliation, and abusive conduct disrupts both a student's ability to learn and the School's ability to educate its students in a safe environment.
+Bullying, cyberbullying, hazing, retaliation, and abusive conduct towards students and employees are against federal, state and local policy and are not tolerated by the School.
 The School is committed to providing all students with a safe and civil environment in which all members of the School community are treated with dignity and respect.
 To that end, the School has in place policies, procedures, and practices that are designed to reduce and eliminate this conduct-including but not limited to civil rights violations-as well as processes and procedures to deal with such incidents.
 Bullying, cyber-bullying, hazing, retaliation, and abusive conduct towards students and/or employees by students and/or employees will not be tolerated in the School.
-Likewise, abusive conduct by students or parents or guardians against School employees is prohibited by the School and will not be tolerated in the School.
+Likewise, abusive conduct by students or parents against School employees is prohibited by the School and will not be tolerated in the School.